 Contraindicated during pregnancy and lactation.

 With caution: liver failure.
-In case of liver failure, 10-20 mg is prescribed 1 time per day (in case of severe liver failure, the daily dose should not exceed 20 mg);
+For liver failure, 10-20 mg is prescribed once a day (for severe liver failure, the daily dose should not exceed 20 mg);

 Use in children